judehunter/diopters/README.md

 ### opt

-Stops drilling (short-circuits) into the data structure immediately if the current value is undefined or null.
+Stops drilling (short-circuits) into the data structure immediately if the current value is `undefined` or `null`.

 This is equivalent to the `?.` operator.